aphorise/vipi/README.md

 # log OBJ & CLF to specified file 'S3141_user' session file(s)
 ```

-Logs are savd to the specified absolute or relative path from where execution occured (`pwd` / `cwd`).
+Logs are saved to the specified absolute or relative path from where execution occurred (`pwd` / `cwd`).

 ### `daemon` / HTTP Server